How to Get Over a Divorce You Didn’t Want: 10 Healing Ways

 2. Lean on your support system

-One of the best ways to get over a divorce is by reaching out to friends and family who care about you.
+One of the best ways to overcome a divorce is to reach out to friends and family who care about you.
 Your support system is there to offer comfort, lend a listening ear, or just be present with you during this difficult time.

 Studies show that perceived social support partly mediates the link between the sense of loss after divorce and the psychological well-being of the individuals.
 For most respondents, parents, friends, and acquaintances served as their main sources of support.